 Regardless of how many locks and security devices you keep aboard your boat, any boat can be broken into.
 The key to keeping your boat and her contents safe lies in making it so difficult and time-consuming for a thief that he/they give up and go elsewhere!

 Keep in mind three factors that discourage thieves everywhere – time, noise, and visibility.

 Thieving is an annual occurrence in the Spring in anchorages in many areas globally and in our area, especially off Marmaris Bay marinas, Yat Marina, Pupa and off Ataturk Statue.
-Here’s a few tips for the security of your boat, above decks and below decks:
+Here are a few tips for the security of your boat, above decks and below decks:

-A thief will look in easy, common and quickly found places for cash, jewelry, mobile phones — anything he can sell within the next 4-8 hours at most.
+A thief will look in easy, common and quickly found places for cash, jewellery, mobile phones — anything he can sell within the next 4-8 hours at most.

 If you have a break-in, as soon as, make a list of what has been taken and include a description, value of the item, serial numbers from owner’s manual or bill of sale you still own, brand and other definitives.
 Also note on this list your physical location and GPS coordinates, time frame you were absent and the item(s) stolen, and a contact phone number, passport details and a resident permit/visa number.